NWChemEx/.github/docs/source/community/issues.rst

 `Main page <https://trello.com/>`__.

-Before GitHub Projects Trello was a very attractive option.
+Before GitHub Projects Trello, was a very attractive option.
 Trello allows you to create tickets, and organize them on kanban boards.
 Now, however, using Trello just adds an extra synchronization step between the repo and the Trello board.